Kitware/CDash/docs/authentication.md

 ## OAuth2

 CDash currently supports OAuth2 login for GitHub, GitLab, and Google accounts.
+As of CDash 3.3, CDash uses the [Socialite](https://laravel.com/docs/11.x/socialite) plugin to provide this functionality.

+The CDash instance will automatically populate the callback URI for Socialite's providers.
+It will take the form of `<cdash_URL>/auth/<provider>/callback`.
+The previous OAuth framework enforced a different structure for the callback with the format of  `/oauth/callback/<provider>`.
+Both instances of the callback will be properly handled in CDash 3.3 and later.

 ###### GitHub